Guseyn/guseyn.com/web-app/md/posts/scrum.md

 <br>

 ## Motivation
-Before jumping into why SCRUM really sucks, we need to talk about motivation.
+Before jumping into why scrum really sucks, we need to talk about motivation.
 The main motivation in most cases is money.
 Again, in order to survive in capitalistic system, we must earn money.
 But when you have money, you start to appreciate other things.
 For me, personally, it is always freedom.
 I can even sacrifice some money for more freedom.
 And by freedom, I mean the hours of life that I can spend on my own goals, firends, family, health, hobbies and dreams.
 People often confuse being busy with being productive.
 The main point of productivity is to do the same amount of job for less time.

 If the only thing I get after finishing some tasks earlier is another bunch of tasks, I don't feel motivated to be productive.
 You may argue that it's important to reach certain milestones, and that's why there's an emphasis on doing more and more.
 But if I achieve a milestone, am I allowed to rest?
 Am I allowed to avoid burnout?
 Am I allowed to care about my health?